MR5356/aurora/README.md

 ----

-Aurora is an open source system for managing CI&CD.
+Aurora is an open source system for DevOps.

 ----